 Puck tilts one hand up and taps his fingers against its palms in mocking applause.

 Terra doesn’t react, still embarrassed by the way everyone looked at him.
 He reminds himself that he’s no more at school to make friends than he is to get good grades.
-As long as he avoids truant officers showing up at his door and finds other fae so he can throw a wrench in their plans, the rest doesn’t matter.
+He’s just here to avoid a truant officer showing up at his door, and ideally to find other fae so he can throw a wrench in their plans.
+Nothing else matters.